google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 ### display: fullscreen and orientation support
-In some cases, you may want your application to use as much of the screen as possible and, when building PWAs, this is implemented by setting the `display` field from the Web Manifest to `fullscreen`.
+In some cases, you may want your application to use as much of the screen as possible and, when building PWAs, this is implemented by setting the `display` field from the Web App Manifest to `fullscreen`.

-When Bubblewrap detects the fullscreen option in the Web Manifest, it will configure the Android application to also launch in full screen, or [immersive mode][3], in Android specific terms.
+When Bubblewrap detects the fullscreen option in the Web App Manifest, it will configure the Android application to also launch in full screen, or [immersive mode][3], in Android specific terms.

-The `orientation` field from the Web Manifest defines whether the application should be started in portrait mode, landscape mode, or in the orientation the device is currently using.
-Bubblewrap now reads the Web Manifest field and uses it as a default when creating the Android app.
+The `orientation` field from the Web App Manifest defines whether the application should be started in portrait mode, landscape mode, or in the orientation the device is currently using.
+Bubblewrap now reads the Web App Manifest field and uses it as a default when creating the Android app.

 You can customize both configurations can be customized as part of the `bubblewrap init` flow.